 Analyze experimental errors

 Identify when you or your colleagues do not handle research according the code of scientific conduct

 Identify when you or your colleagues do not handle responsible towards society in general

 You will find the timetables for all courses and degree programmes of Leiden University in the tool MyTimetable (login).
 Any teaching activities that you have sucessfully registered for in MyStudyMap will automatically be displayed in MyTimeTable.
 Any timetables that you add manually, will be saved and automatically displayed the next time you sign in.

 MyTimetable allows you to integrate your timetable with your calendar apps such as Outlook, Google Calendar, Apple Calendar and other calendar apps on your smartphone.
 Any timetable changes will be automatically synced with your calendar.
 If you wish, you can also receive an email notification of the change.
 You can turn notifications on in ‘Settings’ (after login).

 For more information, watch the video or go the the 'help-page' in MyTimetable.
 Please note: Joint Degree students Leiden/Delft have to merge their two different timetables into one.
 This video explains how to do this.

 The course is Pass/Fail.

-To pass, you need to: -Attend all compuslory sessions in the first two weeks of February (full week) -Attend all subsequent compusory sessions -Turn in all assignments.
+To pass, you need to: - Attend all compulsory sessions in the first two weeks of February (full week) - Attend all subsequent compulsory sessions - Acquire sufficient skills points - Turn in all assignments in time.